 Counties, municipalities, and cities impose property taxes on homeowners.
-The funds from these taxes get used for various purposes, such as schools and public safety.
+The funds from these taxes get used by the local government for various purposes, such as schools and public safety.
 For homeowners, it’s essential to know the value of your home and how it gets calculated.
 Most homes have an assessed value and appraised value.
 Tax assessed values are used only by the property tax authority of your county or municipality to calculate the property tax bill.
 Tax jurisdictions determine the tax rates and the methods used to assess the properties.

-A real estate appraiser, mortgage lender, or tax assessor will determine the fair market value of the house at that specific time.
+A real estate appraiser, mortgage lender, or tax assessor will determine the fair market valuation of the house at that specific time.
 Appraisers visit homes to evaluate the condition of the property and any alterations that were made to the home.
-All improvements are taken into account as well as the area’s external market value in comparable sales.
-This information is used to determine the fair market value for the house.
+All improvements are taken into account, as well as the area’s external market value in comparable sales.
+This information is used to determine the fair buyer market value for the house.
 Real estate assessments are carried out annually to determine how much property tax is due by the homeowner.
 Let’s break down these terms in more detail: